About Rio

-Rio is a city in Hampshire County, West Virginia.
+Rio is an unincorporated community in Hampshire County, West Virginia.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Economically, Rio has historically been influenced by the coal industry, Hampshire County.
 The decline of coal mining has led to a diversification of the local economy, with an increasing focus on agriculture and small businesses.
 The community is also situated near the Ohio River, which has historically served as a vital transportation route for goods and services in the region.
 Residents enjoy access to outdoor recreational activities, with nearby attractions such as the Mountwood Park offering hiking, fishing, and camping opportunities.